eclipxe13/XLSXExporter/README.md

             (new Style())->setFromArray(["format" => ["code" => Format::FORMAT_YESNO]])),
     ]))
 ]));

 // call the write process
 $tempfile = $wb->write();

 // copy the file to a certain location
 $this->assertTrue(copy($tempfile, "result.xlsx"));

 // remove temporary file
 unlink($tempfile);

 ```

-##Development##
+## Development

-I will be using this project for a while, so, I will maintain it and improve it a lot.
+I will be using this project for a while, so, I will maintain it and improve it.
 In this stage you can consider it as a testing project (even when it's used in production).
 I want to do several modifications:

-- Make a better documentation
+- Better documentation
-- Make better tests
+- Better tests
 - Apply Inversion of Control Principle, depending on Interfaces and not on classes and use Factories
 - Feel free to contribute to this project!

-##TODO##
+## TODO

 All your help is very appreciated, please contribute with testing, ideas, code, documentation, coffees, etc.